forcedotcom/salesforcedx-vscode/docs/articles/user-guide/org-development-model.md

 When you use the Org Development Model, you track your changes manually and deploy sets of changes to sandboxes and then to your production org.
 (The Package Development Model, in contrast, involves working with source-tracked orgs and moving your changes between orgs using packaged sets of metadata.)
 For details, see the [Org Development Model](https://trailhead.salesforce.com/content/learn/modules/org-development-model) Trailhead module.

-This article describes how to work with orgs that don’t have source tracking, such as sandboxes and Developer Edition (DE) orgs, in VS Code.
+This article describes how to work with orgs that don’t have source tracking, such as sandboxes, Developer Edition (DE) orgs, or Trailhead Playgrounds, in VS Code.

 ![Demo](/images/changeset-demo.gif)